worldmusic/worldmusic.github.io/chapters/nielsen-vallejo-2022/index.md

 these musics as sources of national music heritage.
-In countries like Mexico, Peru, and Ecuador, the music of Indigenous communities---many of whom remain wary of state governments because of histories of genocide---has been co-opted into indigenismo nation building projects in the twentieth century.[^2] One famous example is "El Cóndor Pasa," a piece from the eponymous zarzuela (operetta) composed in 1913 by Peruvian composer and ethnomusicologist Daniel Alomía Robles.
+In countries like Mexico, Peru, and Ecuador, the music of Indigenous communities---many of whom remain wary of state governments because of histories of genocide---has been co-opted into indigenismo nation-building projects in the twentieth century.[^2] One famous example is "El Cóndor Pasa," a piece from the eponymous zarzuela (operetta) composed in 1913 by Peruvian composer and ethnomusicologist Daniel Alomía Robles.
 Similar